 ESSENTIAL INFORMATION

-An amendment to the law on assistance to Ukrainian citizens has been passed.
-In particular, it provides for the extension of the legality of stay for Ukrainian citizens with UKR PESEL in Poland until 30 June 2024.
+An amendment to the Act on Assistance to Ukrainian Citizens has been passed.
+In particular, it provides for the extension of the legal stay of Ukrainian citizens with UKR PESEL in Poland until March 4, 2026.

 Apart from the law on entering the territory of Poland, as a foreigner, you are subject to certain laws that regulate your stay.
 Polish law introduces different requirements for EU/EFTA and non-EU/EFTA citizens with regard to legalisation of stay.